DataBiosphere/jade-data-repo/docs/jade-getting-started.md

 Create a [personal access token](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line) so you can interact with GitHub on the command line.

-During this process, you will need your GitHub and Docker Hub username, password, and personal access token for multiple steps, so make sure to have those handy.

 ## 2. Request Required Access